reasonml/reason/README.md

 console.log(refmt.printRE(refmt.parseML('let f a = 1')))
 ```

+`refmt.js` is minified for you through Closure Compiler, with an accompanying `refmt.map`.
+The size is 2.3MB **but don't get fooled; it gzips down to just 345KB**.
+This way, you can carry it around in your own blog and use it to create interactive refmt playground, without worrying about imposing bandwidth overhead to your readers.
+Again, keep our ecosystem fast and lean.

 ### Native API

 We're spoiled with more APIs on the native side.
 To use Reason from OPAM as a native library, you have [these functions](https://github.com/facebook/reason/blob/5a253048e8077c4597a8935adbed7aa22bfff647/src/reason_toolchain.ml#L141-L157).
 So: